shikhar1337/Library-Management-System/README.md

 [#] developed in PostgreSQL,Java,JDBC,JavaFX & Gluon SceneBuilder.

 [#] developed as a project for the 2nd Semester of Msc Computer       Science.

+[#] Steps to run the project
+- Import the project as an IntelliJ IDEA project.
+- Add all the tables as defined in the db.sql file.
+- Run the project through IDEA client.

+[#] Login Details
+- Username = shikhar
+- Password = abc123